RosboneMako/MakoIR/README.md

 sending a single sample pulse thru a system or by doing a frequency sweep of a system.
 Once tests are completed you will have a soft rising pulse that rings (oscillates).

-The pulse represents the frequency response of the speaker.
+The IR pulse represents the frequency response of the speaker.
 Think of each sample in the IR as a volume for a delay.
-So a 1024 sample IR is really just the volumes for 1024 delay pedals all set at different times.
-Every delay creates comb filter.
+So a 1024 sample IR is really just the volumes for 1024 delay pedals all set to different times.
+Every delay creates a comb filter.
 Basically a dip in the frequency resonse.
 When you add all of these echoes together, the comb filter effects and volumes will create the frequency response of the speaker.

+Taken to the next logical step, there are IRs that are used as reverbs.
+These IRs will be very very very large of course.
+Our 1024 sample IR @ 48 kHz is basically a reverb pedal with only 23 mS worth of data.
+And the 1024 IR is heavy on CPU usage.
+Now imagine a 10 or 20 second reverb IR.
+No processor can do that much math as fast as needed.
+So tricks need to be employed to mimic the actual IR, like only using part of the IR and then applying an EQ to simulate the rest of the IR.
+But you now have the tools to make an IR Reverb that uses millions of samples if you want.
+It will only work during mixdown of course.

 SAMPLE RATE
 IRs are normally saved as WAVE files at a standard sample rate, such as 44.1 kHz.
 But they can be created